GLIBENCLAMIDE

 Disease/Condition Glossary

-Diabetes Mellitus type 2: It is a condition in which either the body stops producing enough insulin (the hormone which helps to decrease sugar levels in the blood) or resistance to insulin action.
+Diabetes Mellitus type 2: It is a condition in which either the body stops producing enough insulin (the hormone which helps to decrease sugar levels in the blood) or is resistant to insulin action.
 As a result, excessive insulin is produced.
 Still, it fails to act on the organs of the body.
-Type 2 diabetes symptoms include feeling exhausted all time, feeling thirsty, having blurry vision, and the urge to urinate (pee) more often.
+Type 2 diabetes symptoms include feeling exhausted all the time, feeling thirsty, having blurry vision, and the urge to urinate (pee) more often.
 Complications of type 2 diabetes include skin infection, eye problems (retinopathy), nerve damage (neuropathy), diabetic foot (foot ulcer), kidney disease (nephropathy), high blood pressure and even stroke.
 Both low and high blood sugar levels can be dangerous and should be treated as soon as possible.
 Your HbA1c below 5.7% is normal, 5.7-6.4% confirms the prediabetes stage and 6.5% or greater states diabetes condition.

 FAQs